dart-lang/test/pkgs/test/README.md

 * `source`: Whether the test has been run with no compiler (from source).

-For example, if you wanted to run a test on every browser but Chrome, you would write `@TestOn('browser && !chrome')`.
+For example, if you wanted to run a test on every browser but Chrome, using the Dart2Js compiler, you would write `@TestOn('browser && !chrome && dart2js')`.

 ### Running Tests on Node.js